Chocolate Chip Pancakes – simple perfection!

 - If you’re looking for a fun take on chocolate chip pancakes, consider making mini pancakes!
 They’re super cute, super fun, and super festive.
 You can serve a big, tall stack of tiny chocolate chip pancakes and be the breakfast hero!
 We love silver dollar pancakes.

 - If you’re making this recipe for a special occasion, like a birthday, consider adding a few sprinkles to the batter to add a little color and extra celebration to these cakes.
 (Check out our birthday cake pancakes, too!)

 - This is one of those recipes that’s so easy to give as a gift.
 Simply mix the dry ingredients together in a mason jar (so many great holiday-themed jars during any holiday season!), and affix a small bag around the neck of the jar with chocolate chips and the recipe instructions.
 This is the perfect gift for teachers and coaches as they head off on a holiday or summer break, since they’ll have more time in the morning for a leisurely pancake breakfast!

 Make-Ahead, Storage, and Reheating Tips

-- The dry ingredients can be premixed and stored in your pantry (just like you would keep store-bought pancake mix).
+- The dry ingredients can be premixed and stored in your pantry (just like you would keep store-bought pancake mix or homemade pancake mix).